ethn1ee/ethn1ee/README.md

 ### 🚀 About Me

-I'm a junior at Emory University 📍 pursuing a dual degree in **Computer Science** and **Psychology**, with a 4.0 GPA.
+I'm a junior at Emory University 📍 pursuing a dual degree in **Computer Science** and **Psychology**.
 I thrive at the intersection of logic and creativity, building intuitive and impactful digital experiences.
 Currently, I am:

 - 🌟 Designing interactive learning tools with AI-powered 3D platforms.
 - 🧠 Exploring how we engage with data in music streaming through research.